 (Otodus megalodon)

-The megalodon is the largest shark to ever live.
-It terrorized seas worldwide from ~20 to ~3.6 million years ago, growing to an estimated 60+’ long and 60+ tons, with jaws nearly 10’ wide and teeth over 7” long, with the largest tooth on record measuring 7.48” from tip to corner (which is how shark teeth are typically measured).
-Possessing the strongest bite force of any animal in history at an estimated 40,000 lbs/sq inch, it feasted on large marine mammals such as dugongs, manatees, sea lions, seals, dolphins, and even whales, in addition to sea turtles, large fish, and other sharks.
-It’s thought to have primarily hunted in warm, shallow seas across the globe, as evidenced by its fossilized teeth being found from Australia to Indonesia, Morocco, Peru, the entire southeastern coast of the US (from Florida to Maryland) and beyond (indeed, its teeth have been found on every continent except Antarctica).
-While scientists once believed that the megalodon was an ancestor of the modern great white, recent evidence points to them evolving from different lineages and the two species not being closely related at all.
-Megalodon teeth are differentiated by their sheer size and the fact that they possess both serrations and a bourlette (a triangular or V-shaped band between the root and crown), with uppers being broad and triangular, lowers being somewhat narrower, and posteriors having short, squat crowns with wide, thick roots.
+The megalodon is the largest shark of all time.
+It terrorized seas worldwide from ~20 to ~3.6 million years ago, growing to an estimated 60+’ long and weighing 60+ tons.
+Its jaws maxed out at nearly 10’ wide and came equipped with up to 276 teeth (46 tooth positions with six sets growing in each row, or file) that could grow to over 7” long, with the largest tooth on record measuring 7.48” from tip to corner (which is how shark teeth are typically measured).
+Possessing the strongest bite force of any animal in history at an estimated 40,000 lbs/sq inch (which is 3 to 4 times higher than the estimated bite force of a T-Rex!), it feasted on large marine mammals such as dugongs, manatees, sea lions, seals, dolphins, and even whales, in addition to sea turtles, large fish, and other sharks.

 (Want a megalodon of your own?
 Check out our megalodon tooth inventory and find the tooth of your dreams!)